 Our understanding of anticoagulant resistance has been considerably enhanced by research on underlying changes in DNA sequences of the VKORC1 gene that have the potential to confer anticoagulant resistance on individuals that possess them (see Pelz et al., 2005; Rost et al., 2009; Hodroge et al., 2011).
 In this Report, both Norway rats and house mice will be described that possess mutations of the VKORC1 resistance gene.
 Table 1 presents a list of the VKORC1 mutations (i.e. single nucleotide polymorphism or SNPs) that are known to occur in UK populations of the two species, and goes on to summarise their geographical locations known to date (see section 2.4 for more on this).
-The first data entry is for Norway rats that possess the VKORC1 mutation, L128Q; indicting that at location 128 of the VKORC1 gene, the wildtype amino acid, Leucine (abbreviated as L) has been replaced by the amino acid Glutamine (abbreviated as Q).
+The first data entry is for Norway rats that possess the VKORC1 mutation, L1280; indicting that at location 128 of the VKORC1 gene, the wildtype amino acid, Leucine (abbreviated as L) has been replaced by the amino acid Glutamine (abbreviated as Q).
 Such animals will subsequently be referred to as 'L128Q Rats'; and a similar convention will be applied for both species with each of the VKORC1 SNPs (see Table 1).

 For European Norway rats, it is perhaps only in France where a similar (though somewhat lesser) number of mutations is present (Grandemange et al., 2010).
 While in other territories, some with much larger land areas (e.g. Germany), only one or two resistance mutations have been identified to date (Pelz and Prescott, 2015).
-In others, for example in Ireland, Italy and Spain, there is no known occurrence of anticoagulant resistance in Norway rats, although no studies have been conducted there to look for them.
+In others, for example in Ireland (Mooney et al., 2018) and Italy (Iaccuci et al., 2018), there is no known occurrence of anticoagulant resistance in Norway rats.
 Therefore, the profile of resistance in UK Norway rats is unique in that virtually all known resistance mutations are present and there is one, Welsh resistance (Y139S), that is present nowhere else.

-Table 1 .
-VKORC1 mutations in Norway rats (NR) and House mouse (HM) in UK.
-From: Pelz et al. 2005; Rost et al. 2009; Prescott et al. 2010; Pelz and Prescott, 2015; Clarke and Prescott, 2015 unpublished report.
+Rost et al. 2009; Prescott et al. 2010; Pelz and Prescott, 2015; Clarke and Prescott, 2015 unpublished report.

 Major resistance mutations with known practical consequences shown in bold.

-ividor resistance mutations with known practical consequences shown in ooid.

-Species Mutation Abbreviations Where present
+Species Mutation Where present

 Central Southern Scotland, Yorkshire,

-NR Leucine128Glutamine L128Q [†] Lancashire
+NR Leucine128Glutamine $L128Q^{\dagger}$ Lancashire

-NR Tyrosine139Serine Y139S [†] Anglo-Welsh border
+NR Tyrosine139Serine Y139S Anglo-Welsh border

+NR Hampshire, Berkshire, Essex, Norfolk

-NR Leucine120Glutamine $L120Q^{\dagger}$ Hampshire, Berkshire
+Leucine120Glutamine $L120Q^{\dagger}$ and elsewhere

 Gloucestershire, Norfolk, Lincolnshire,

-NR Tyrosine139Cysteine Y139C [†] Yorkshire, SW Scotland
+NR Tyrosine139Cysteine Y139C Yorkshire, SW Scotland and elsewhere

-NR Tyrosine139Phenylalanine Y139F [†] Kent
+NR Tyrosine139Phenylalanine Y139F Kent, Sussex, Norfolk, Suffolk

-NR Argenine33Proline N33P [‡] Nottinghamshire
+NR Argenine33Proline R33P Nottinghamshire

 NR Phenylalanin63Cysteine F63C Cambridge/Essex

 NR Tyrosine39Asparagine Y39N Cambridge/Essex

 NR Alanine26Threonine A26T# Cambridge/Essex

-HM Tyrosine139Cysteine Y139C [†] Reading
+HM Tyrosine139Cysteine Y139C Reading

-HM Leucine128Serine L128S [†] Cambridge
+HM Leucine128Serine L128S Cambridge